The Barn for the Poorest of the Poor, Inc.

 Bishop of Trenton

-Christmas Flowers Memorial List
+Christmas Flowers Memorial Page

 This year’s Christmas flowers and decorations were given in loving honor/memory of: